arrival-spring/atp-matcher/CONTRIBUTING.md

 #### Other Optional Properties

 *   `rejected` (Optional): If you find that a spider is not suitable for automatic updates, you can add this property with a reason.
 This will be displayed on the website to inform others.
-The reason should be free text and written in the local language of the spider or in English.
+The reason is free text and should be written in the local language of the spider or in English.
 Note that spiders with a `rejected` property cannot be moved to the "Auto" tier.
-*   `ref_key` (Optional): By default, the `ref` tag is used for matching ATP items to OSM objects.
-If the spider uses a different property for its unique identifier, you can specify it here (e.g., `"ref_key": "branch"`).
+*   `ref_key` (Optional): By default, the `wrbsite` or `ref` tag is used for matching ATP items to OSM objects.
+If the spider uses a different property for its unique identifier, you can specify it here (e.g., `"ref_key": "branch"` or `"ref_key": "ref:*"`).

 ### 2. Submit a Pull Request